Oswald Spengler: Nazism and Fascism

 Spengler was an important influence on Nazi ideology.
 He "provided skeletal Nazi ideas" to the early Nazi movement "and gave them a respectable pedigree".
 Key parts of his writings were incorporated into Nazi Party ideology.

-Spengler's criticism of the Nazi Party was taken seriously by Hitler, and Carl Deher credited him for inspiring Hitler to carry out the Night of the Long Knives in which Ernst Roehm and other leaders of the SA were executed.
+Spengler's criticism of the Nazi Party was taken seriously by Hitler, and Carl Deher credited him for inspiring Hitler to carry out the Night of the Long Knives in which Ernst Röhm and other leaders of the Sturmabteilung (SA) were executed.
 In 1934, Spengler pronounced the funeral oration for one of the victims of the Night of the Long Knives and retired in 1935 from the board of the highly influential Nietzsche Archive which was viewed as opposition to the regime.

 Spengler considered Judaism to be a "disintegrating element" (zersetzendes Element) that acts destructively "wherever it intervenes" (wo es auch eingreift).
-In his view, Jews are characterized by a "cynical intelligence" (zynische Intelligenz) and their "money thinking" (Gelddenken).
+In his view, Jews are characterized by a "cynical intelligence" (zynische Intelligenz) and by "money thinking" (Gelddenken).
 Therefore, they were incapable of adapting to Western culture and represented a foreign body in Europe.
 He also clarifies in The Decline of the West that this is a pattern shared in all civilizations: He mentions how the ancient Jew would have seen the cynical, atheistic Romans of the late Roman empire the same way Westerners today see Jews.
 Alexander Bein argues that with these characterizations Spengler contributed significantly to the enforcement of Jewish stereotypes in pre-WW2 German circles.

-Spengler viewed Nazi anti-Semitism as self-defeating, and personally took an ethnological view of race and culture.
+Spengler viewed Nazi antisemitism as self-defeating, and personally took an ethnological view of race and culture.
 In his private papers, he remarked upon "how much envy of the capability of other people in view of one's lack of it lies hidden in anti-Semitism!", and arguing that "when one would rather destroy business and scholarship than see Jews in them, one is an ideologue, i.e., a danger for the nation.
 Idiotic."

-Spengler, however, regarded the transformation of ultra-capitalist mass democracies into dictatorial regimes as inevitable, and he had expressed some sympathy for Benito Mussolini and the Italian Fascist movement as a first symptom of this development.
+Spengler, however, regarded the transformation of ultra-capitalist mass democracies into dictatorial regimes as inevitable, and he had expressed acknowledgement for Benito Mussolini and the Italian Fascist movement as a first symptom of this development.

+Legacy

+Spengler influenced other academics, including historians Arnold J. Toynbee, Carroll Quigley, and Samuel P. Huntington.
+Others include fascist ideologues Francis Parker Yockey and Oswald Mosley.
+John Calvert notes that Oswald Spengler's criticism of Western civilisation remains popular among Islamists.